CoboAr/Lung-Mask-Segmentation-with-U-Net/README.md

 - **Computational Constraints**: The requirement for smaller batch sizes due to computational limits may affect the efficiency of training.
 - **Need for Further Testing**: Additional testing on more diverse datasets is necessary to confirm the model’s generalizability and robustness across different clinical scenarios.

-This research underscores the potential of advanced segmentation techniques in improving medical imaging analysis, paving the way for more accurate and reliable diagnostic tools.

-For direct communication, you can reach me at [cobo.arnold@gmail.com](mailto:cobo.arnold@gmail.com).